-Ads on LinkedIn can appear across a number of pages on the social network, including a user’s homepage, profile page, inbox, search results, or in Groups.
+Specifically, ads on LinkedIn can appear across a number of pages on LinkedIn, including a user’s newsfeed, inbox, search results, or LinkedIn Groups.
 The placement of ads on those pages will vary.
-You can also sponsor content, InMail, and updates.
+You can also sponsor content and InMail messages.

 A major benefit of LinkedIn ads is their ability to target very specifically.
 Advertisers can select their audience by job title, job function, industry, geography, company name, company size, age, gender, LinkedIn groups, and more.
 You can set a maximum budget so you don’t end up paying more than you expect.
 It’s great to have a safety net, especially when it comes to your budget.

 LinkedIn ads are ideal for B2B and professional services firms.
 You can reach the right audience in a targeted way, without being overly intrusive.
 Setting up LinkedIn ads is also much more straightforward than PPC ads, for example.